msantos/ewpcap/README.md

               []}) may be returned if the user does not have permission to open any of the system interfaces

+    stats(Socket) -> {ok, #pcap_stat{}} | {error, pcap_error_string()}

+        Types   Socket = resource()

+        To use the return value as a record, include the header:

+            -include_lib("ewpcap/include/ewpcap.hrl").

+        stats/1 returns statistics about dropped packets.
+See pcap_stats(3PCAP) for details.

+        The pcap_stats records contains these fields:

+            recv : number of packets received

+            drop : number of packets dropped due to insufficient buffer

+            ifdrop : number of packets dropped by the network interface

+            capt : number of packets received by the application (Win32 only)

 ## EXAMPLES

         -module(icmp_resend).